-Before the police found him, Jeffrey Dahmer appeared to be an ordinary man who kept to himself.
-That image was shattered on July 22, 1991, when he was arrested after his final victim escaped and sought help from police.
-To the shock of the Milwaukee community, they had one of the many serial killers with a normal job on their hands.
+Before the police found him, Jeffrey Dahmer appeared to be an ordinary man in his 30s who kept to himself.
+That image was shattered on July 22, 1991, when the victim he lured to his home escaped and sought help from police.
+To the shock of the Milwaukee community and local law enforcement, they had unexpectedly stumbled upon a killer who had kept himself under the radar with a normal job.

-Inside Dahmer's apartment, the police discovered a box of polaroids containing creepy pictures of the twisted things Dahmer did to his victims.
+Inside Dahmer's apartment, the police discovered a box of Polaroids containing depictions of the infamous crimes Dahmer committed.
 In his fridge, they found a severed human head.
-Dahmer was arrested on the spot and his entire apartment became a crime scene.
-Forensic scientists and homicide detectives uncovered ghastly evidence; mundane objects like drums housed the decomposing and preserved remnants of his prey.
+Police arrested Dahmer on the spot and began searching his apartment.
+Forensic scientists and detectives uncovered ghastly evidence, like a drum that housed decomposing remains.
 Dahmer went on to confess to 17 murders.
-The remains of some of his victims, like his first, were never found - the only evidence of what happened to them are the photos Dahmer took as trophies and Dahmer's confession.
+The remains of some of his victims, like his first, were never found - the only evidence of what happened to them are the photos Dahmer took as trophies and his 60-hour confession.

 The Polaroid pictures and the crime scene photos that came out of apartment 213 at 924 North 25th Street in Milwaukee, WI, relay a grim scene of events that shook Wisconsin and placed Dahmer on the list of notorious American serial killers.